RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 While designing an Applicative style API requires some specialized knowledge - mostly what kind of laws implementation needs to obey and how to check them, using resulting API does not.
-With help of the Rust's type system it's easy to make it so for as long as the user's code typechecks - it works and all compositions are correct.
+With help of the Rust's type system it's easy to make sure that for as long as the user's code typechecks - it works and all compositions are correct.